 An experienced administrator, McCutcheon serves on the executive committee of the Division I Football Championship Subdivision Athletics Directors Association (FCS ADA) and serves as chair of the Patriot League's Committee on Athletic Administration.
 In June 2017, McCutcheon was elected the First Vice President of the FCS ADA.
 He recently completed his term on the NCAA Division I FCS Football Championship Committee and the NCAA Division I Football Issues Committee.
 He served a four-year term on the NCAA Academics/Eligibility/Compliance Cabinet and was chairman of the ECAC Division I Robbins Scholar-Athlete Committee.
 He holds memberships in the National Association of Collegiate Directors of Athletics and the National Football Foundation and College Hall of Fame.

 McCutcheon began his tenure at Lafayette in July of 1990, after serving as assistant director of athletics at Temple University for one year.
 That followed a five-year tenure as an assistant athletic director at Southern Illinois University in Carbondale, Ill.
 McCutcheon graduated from the College of William & Mary in 1976 with a bachelor’s degree in Physical Education.
 He was a two-sport athlete at William & Mary, competing in football and track.
 He later earned a Master of Arts degree in Sports Administration from The Ohio State University in 1982 and completed his Doctor of Philosophy degree in Sport Management in 1988, also from Ohio State.

 A native of Media, Pa., McCutcheon and his wife, Pat, reside on College Hill and have three children, Ian, Meghan and Gavin.
 Ian, a 2009 Lafayette graduate, went on to earn his law degree from Ohio State, and in June 2014 he was married to Cara Mulholland.
 Ian’s sister, Meghan, graduated from Radford University in 2012.
-Gavin is a sophomore at Roanoke College.
+Gavin is a junior at Roanoke College.